VectorFist/MicroNet/README.md

 # LeNet5
 A Lenet5 C++ implementation without using any deep learning framework

 In this repository, I implemented a simple Lenet5 network with C++, without using any deep learning framework.
 Four optimization algorithms are implemented: SGD, Adam, AdaGrad, RMSProb.
 The experimental results of the four optimization algorithms are as follows.
-It can be seen that Adam has achieved the best test accuracy 99.15% (99.05% in origin paper http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf).
+It can be seen that Adam has achieved the best test accuracy 99.15% (99.05% in Lecun's origin paper [Gradient-Based Learning Applied to Document Recognition](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf)).
 This also reflects the superiority of the Adam algorithm, which is less sensitive to the choice of optimizing superparameters.

 ## Requirements
 - Python3